 Do I need to take any licensure examinations?

-Yes, all candidates are required to pass the ICTS exam during the first year in the program.
 All candidates must successfully pass the Illinois State School Psychology Content Examination prior to beginning internship.
 All candidates must also pass the PRAXIS School Psychology Examination to obtain NCSP status (National Certified School Psychologists).

 How do I apply for state licensure?